anchalsri82/JavaReact/README.md

 	* Read the presentation at http://bit.ly/2mscOUP once again for revision.
 	* Watch the recorded videos at http://bit.ly/2m0vHOw for revision and make notes for yourself using pen and paper.
 	* Write a Java program that:
-		1. output "I CAN LEARN JAVA!!!"
+		1. Output "I CAN LEARN JAVA!!!"
-		2. output "EXCERCISE OR MEDITATE"
+		2. Output "EXCERCISE OR MEDITATE"
-		3. takes yes or no as input and print "SORRY" if user enters yes.
+		3. Takes yes or no as input and print "SORRY" if user enters yes.
 	* Write a Java program that take yes or no as input and print "SORRY" if user enters yes.
 	* Share your answers for above 4 problems on whatsapp group.
 	* Create an account on GitHub.com and ping your GitHub username to Anchal to get permission on GitHub project.